espressif/esp-matter/examples/zigbee_bridge/README.md

 chip-tool descriptor read parts-list 0x7283 0x0
 ```

-The data will now contain the information of the connected ZigBee
+The data will now contain the information of the connected Zigbee
 devices.
 Example:

 ```